solita/docker-systemd/README.md

 - You want to solve the [the PID 1 zombie reaping problem](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/).

-If you just want to run a single, short-lived, process in a container, you should probably use the stock `ubuntu` image instead.
+If you just want to run a single, short-lived, process in a container, you should probably use the stock `centos` image instead.

 ## Running